-- Extremely strong capital and earnings, also taking into account the state guarantee for French natural catastrophe business, which we expect will continue over the next two years. - High risk position because of exposure to high-severity, low-frequency risk that could cause higher-than-average volatility in capital and earnings.
+- Capital and earnings are extremely strong, in our view, taking into account the state guarantee for French natural catastrophe business, which we expect will continue over the next two years. - The group bears high risk because of its exposure to high-severity, low-frequency risk that could cause higher-than-average volatility in capital and earnings.